pamelatech/scim-use-case-revamp/draft-correia-scim-use-cases-00.md

 |        |                |               |                 | RS/RC   |
 |        |                |               |                 |  /RU    |
 +--------+                +---------------+                 +---------+
-                     Figure 6:  SCIM  Flow and Orchestrator roles maps
+         Figure 7:  SCIM action for events using Domain Replication mode
 ~~~~~~~~

    1. SCIM Operation.
    2. SCIM Response.
    3. Event SCIM:prov:<op> id:xyz

 #### Co-Ordinated Provision
-In these relationships an Event Publisher and Receiver [SCIM Profile for Security Event Tokens] typically exchange resource change events without exchanging data.
-For a receiver to know the value of the data, the Event Receiver usually has calls back to the SCIM Event Publisher domain to receive a new copy of data (e.g. Uses a SCIM GET request).
+In these relationships, an Event Publisher and Receiver [SCIM Profile for Security Event Tokens] typically exchange resource change events without exchanging data.
+For the receiver to know the value of the data, the Event Receiver usually makes calls back to the SCIM Event Publisher domain to receive a new copy of the data (e.g., using a SCIM GET request).
-In any Event Publisher and Receiver relationship, the set of SCIM resources (e.g.  Users) that are linked or co-ordinated is managed within the context of an event feed and which MAY be a subset of the total set of resources on either side.
+In any Event Publisher and Receiver relationship, the set of SCIM resources (e.g., users) that are linked or coordinated is managed within the context of an event feed, which MAY be a subset of the total set of resources on either side.
 For example, an event feed could be limited to users who have consented to the sharing of information between domains.
-To support capability, "feed" specific events are defined to indicate the addition and removal of SCIM resources from a feed.
+To support this capability, "feed" specific events are defined to indicate the addition and removal of SCIM resources from a feed.

-************************************************

 # SCIM Use Cases
-This section describes some common SCIM use cases, explaining when, where, why and how we find them in the cross-domain environment.
-The ultimate goal is guidance for developers working on common models, explaining challenges and components.
+This section describes some common SCIM use cases, explaining when, where, why, and how they are found in cross-domain environments.
+The ultimate goal is to provide guidance for developers working on common models, explaining the challenges and components involved.
-Because SCIM is a protocol where two entities exchange information about resources across domains, the use cases explain how the different components can interact to allow from simple to complex architectures for cross domain resource management.
-Orchestrators roles are mapped to the use cases to simplify the task of explaining the multiple functions of the SCIM elements.
-Use cases build on each other, starting with simple cases, and ending with the most complex ones.
+Because SCIM is a protocol where two entities exchange information about resources across domains, the use cases explain how the different components can interact to support simple to complex architectures for cross-domain resource management.
+Orchestrator roles are mapped to the use cases to simplify the explanation of the multiple functions of the SCIM elements.
+The use cases build on each other, starting with simple cases and ending with the most complex ones.

+############################################################

 ## Self-Referential Resource Updates via /me
 Get information about persona /me endpoint.